-- Respect the distinctive character of the village and the existing settlement pattern. - Development should be orientated to address existing and proposed areas of open space. - Provide a positive and soft edge with buildings that front-on to the boundaries of the adjacent recreation ground, facilitated by and including the removal of the existing bund. - Protect the character of the rural approach to Ardingly Village from the north and along Street Lane through enhanced boundary planting. - Seek to enhance the connectivity of the site with Ardingly village.
+- Respect the distinctive character of the village and the existing settlement pattern. - Development should be oOrientated development to positively address existing and proposed areas of open space. - Orientate development to have Provide a positive and soft edge to all site boundaries and with buildings that front-on to the boundaries ofto the adjacent recreation ground, facilitated by and including the removal of the existing bund. - Pproviding a focal point for the development where sensitively designed higher density housing could be located; close boarded fencing should be avoided where visible from outside the site.tect the character of the rural approach to Ardingly Village from the north and along Street Lane through enhanced boundary planting. - Provide a permeable layout and sSeek to enhance the connectivity of the site with Ardingly village and existing PRoW.